3m1l-dev/labelandlearn/README.md

 The file in TweetScrapeAndLabel that I made for the labeller is front.py, and also made some changes to the user agent in TweetManager as user agents may get blocked depending on how many tweets you pull.
 For the labeller part I used Python 2.7, with Tkinter, pandas and numpy mostly.
+This basic Tkinter app I made to speed up the labelling process for myself initially so that I could build the first classifier.
+However, I dislike Tkinter and decided to move on to Flask.

-Although I don't have enough data yet I made a quick preprocessing and classifier testing file just to showcase the direction in which this project is going.
-This is the preprocessing.py file, where I used Python 3.6, nltk, pandas, numpy, sklearn and some others.
-Here I've tokenised the words, done some preprocessing, and trained a few classifiers using the top 10,000 most common words that appear in positive and negative tweets.
-Even with this basic setup I'm getting around 85% accuracy.
+I've tokenised the words, done some preprocessing, and trained a basic classifier using the the top 10,000 most common words that appear in positive and negative tweets.

-The next stages (after I collect and label at least 20k tweets manually) involve building a neural net for the classification, doing some tuning and aiming for a very high accuracy so that I can start pulling tweets and labelling them at the same time.
-I aim to combine the classifier and labeller, but I will probably have to write my own version of the tweet puller part in Python 3.6.
+With this setup I'm getting around 96% accuracy for detecting useless tweets, and around 36% for detecting useful tweets.

+I've made the Flask front-end very simple, with plans to expand it in the future.
+However for now it serves as an easy way to label, see the predictions of the current classifier, and re-train when desired to udpate the predictions and see as the classifier improves over time.
+Currently I am only training one classifier for detecting useful / useless tweets, however as you can see from the labels I am categorising tweets with their sentiment, as the next step after training a useful tweet classifier would be to scrape as many tweets as possible and train an Ethereum sentiment analysis classifier.
+This would be highly useful to study the price of Ethereum and investigate the connection with the overall twitter sentiments of Ethereum that day and the price.
+A sentiment analysis could be fed in as an indicator to a recurrent neural net to predict the price eventually.

-The reason the project has been taking long to develop is mostly due to the fact that I have to label the data myself and I'm only working on this project in my own time outside of work.
-Still the main aim would be to train a very accurate meaningful tweet fetcher for cryptos, as this data could be used for predicting fluctuations in stock price.
-This could be done through linking the labeller to the Twitter API and using positive / negative analysis on live tweets about a crypto currency as an indicator to a RNN to predict crypto prices.....
+There is great potential for this project however it has been taking long to develop as I have to label the data myself and I'm only working on this project in my own time outside of work.
+However this inspired me to make a useful and efficient labelling and re-training front-end, and I am focusing on that first to make the rest of the project easier in the future.